pomdtr/sunbeam/www/frontend/docs/developer-guide/examples/google-search.md

 # Google Search

 This scripts allows you to search Google from Sunbeam.
-The list of suggestions is refreshed every time the user types a character, thanks to the `dynamic` property.

 ```bash
 #!/bin/sh